Ghost Hunters TV show – Fake?

 “Is Ghost Hunters TV show a fake?”
 “Are the Ghost Hunters fake?”
 “Did TAPS fake their Halloween 2008 show?”

-The emails have been pouring in, asking questions like these.
-I was going to ignore them, but the emails continue to flood my in-box.
+I was going to ignore them, but similar emails continued to flood my in-box.

 I’ve looked at the Ghost Hunters TV show footage on YouTube and studied it frame-by-frame.
 I also listened closely to the audio, where a voice clearly says, “You’re not supposed to be here.”